oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 METIS is a set of serial programs for partitioning graphs, partitioning finite element meshes, and producing fill reducing orderings for sparse matrices.
 The algorithms implemented in METIS are based on the multilevel recursive-bisection, multilevel k-way, and multi-constraint partitioning schemes.

-**URL**
+**More Information**

 http://glaros.dtc.umn.edu/gkhome/metis/metis/overview

 **Available Versions**::

     5.1.0-GCCcore-10.3.0
+    5.1.0-GCCcore-10.2.0
     5.1.0-GCCcore-9.3.0
-    5.1.0-GCCcore-10.2.0
-    5.1.0-GCCcore-8.2.0
     5.1.0-foss-2018b
     5.1.0-GCCcore-8.3.0
+    5.1.0-GCCcore-8.2.0

 MGLTools